jainvinit0302/YantraBhashi_Team_4_SSD/README.md

 # YantraBhashi Compiler

+## NOTE: A technical issue with the original repository prevents us from pushing to the main branch.
+Due to strict time constraints, we determined the most efficient path was to create a new Git repository for this project rather than spending time debugging the problem.
+Links for both the original and new repositories are provided below.

 A web-based compiler and interpreter for YantraBhashi, a custom programming language with Telugu-inspired keywords.
 Built using the MERN stack with comprehensive syntax validation, semantic analysis, and real-time code execution capabilities.

 ## Table of Contents